-Snacks are an important part of the Impromy & Flexi Programs, they are generally healthy foods which you can eat between meals.
+Snacks are an important part of the Impromy Program.
+They are generally healthy foods which you can eat between meals.
 Snacks should be healthy, low fat options used to prevent unwanted hunger and provide stable energy levels throughout the day.
-An Impromy or Flexi program snack is based on approximately 500kJ or 120 calories.
+An Impromy program snack is based on approximately 500kJ or 120 calories.

 Choosing the right snack between meals can help you stay focused on your goals longer.
 The key to snack success is in the planning.
 Planned snacks help you to avoid unnecessary hunger and avoid the slumps in your energy levels and hold off any major cravings until the next meal.